cosmos/interchain-security/docs/docs/validators/changeover-procedure.md

 If you are planning to do this please make sure that the node is synced with `standalone` network and to submit `AssignConsumerKey` tx before `spawn_time`.

-###  What happens to the `standalone` validator set after it after it transitions to replicated security?
+###  What happens to the `standalone` validator set after it transitions to replicated security?

 The `standalone` chain validators will stop being validators after the first 3 blocks are created while using replicated security.
 The `standalone` validators will become **governors** and still can receive delegations if the `consumer` chain is using the `consumer-democracy` module.